zazortik/azure-xplat-cli/Documentation/BestPractices-Testing.md

     afterEach(function (done) {
       //teardownTest is a hook provided for the developer to perform steps that
       //need to performed after every test
-      suite.teardownTest(done);
+      //Mechanism to add custom steps for teardownTest() is the same that is explained above in teardownSuite() suite.teardownTest(done);
     });